andykorth/Pencil.Gaming/README.md

 Pencil.Gaming provides support for Lua, using the default C# `PascalCased` identifiers, making it integrate seamlessly with other C# code.

 Whereas a C-api function call might be `lua_pcall(L, 0, LUA_MULTRET, 0)`, the Pencil.Gaming C# API call would be `Lua.PCall(L, 0, Lua.MultRet, 0)`.

+For more information on using these lua bindings, see the [Lua C api docs](http://www.lua.org/pil/contents.html#24).

 Sample usage (OpenAL)
 =====================